rbit-sr/Lua-Guide/_Lua guide.md

 You can draw filled rectangles using `drawRect [position] [size] [color]`.
 Note that `position` and `size` are of `Vector2` type and `color` of `Color` type.
 To only draw the rectangle's outline, use `drawRectOutline [position] [size] [thickness] [color]`.

-Here is a simple example that always just draws a small red rectangle on the cursors current position:
+Here is a simple example that always just draws a small red rectangle on the cursor's current position:

 ```lua
 -- mouseRect.lua